-After the launch of Windows 10, a majority of Windows users started shifting their Operating Systems to the latest one.
-Users have reported that they are losing internet connection after installing Windows 10.
-It is quite interesting as Windows 10 is the successor of all the Windows and it should act as the best of all.
-We know that this issue will be resolved over time but it is quite a headache for those users who need to be connected all the day.
+After the launch of Windows 10, a majority of Windows users began shifting their operating systems to the latest version.
+Users have reported losing internet connection after installing Windows 10.
+This is quite interesting, as Windows 10 is the successor of all previous Windows versions and should be the best of all.
+We know that this issue will be resolved over time, but it is quite a headache for those users who need to be connected throughout the day.

-One of the common causes of this problem is the missing or corruption of Windows Socket API (winsock) inside Windows registry.
-Sometimes, a registry key related to winsock might get corrupted due to some viruses.
-So, it causes the internet to shutdown.
-TCP/IP configuration can also be the main culprits behind this issue.
+One of the common causes of this problem is the absence or corruption of the Windows Socket API (Winsock) within the Windows registry.
+Sometimes, a registry key related to Winsock might become corrupted due to certain viruses.
+As a result, it causes the internet to shut down.
+The TCP/IP configuration can also be one of the main culprits behind this issue.

-There are multiple causes behind this problem, so, there might be multiple solutions to fix it.
-Follow these methods to get your internet back to work on Windows 10.
+There are multiple causes behind this problem; therefore, there might be multiple solutions to fix it.
+Follow these methods to get your internet working again on Windows 10.

-Resetting Windows Socket API can do the trick in a majority of cases.
-You would also be required to reset IPv4 and IPv6 protocol to get your internet back.
-To do all of this hefty stuff, follow the steps below.
+Resetting the Windows Socket API can do the trick in a majority of cases.
+You will also be required to reset the IPv4 and IPv6 protocols to regain your internet connection.
+To accomplish all of this, follow the steps below.

-1. Open the Command Prompt (Admin) by right clicking over the start menu and selecting it from the list.
-You can also use Win + X keys on the keyboard and select it from the list.
+1. Open the Command Prompt (Admin) by right-clicking on the Start menu and selecting it from the list.
+Alternatively, you can use the Win + X keys on the keyboard and choose it from the list.

-2. Type the following commands inside the Command Prompt and hit Enter key after typing each one.
-You can also copy/paste the commands by right clicking inside the command prompt and selecting the Paste
+2. Type the following commands inside the Command Prompt, pressing the Enter key after typing each one.
+You can also copy and paste the commands by right-clicking inside the Command Prompt and selecting “Paste.

 netsh int ipv4 reset reset.log